asifbacchus/NextCloudBackup/README.md

 A detailed breakdown of the files and all options are included in a separate readme in the *'/etc/logwatch'* folder of this git archive.

+If you don't really care how it works, then you can just copy the */etc/logwatch* folder to the appropriate Logwatch configuration directory for your system.
+The file directory layout in this git archive is already correct for Debian/Ubuntu systems.
+You will have to update the log-group file to reflect the path to your script's log file.
 ### Remember to rotate your logs

 The log file generated by this script is fairly detailed so it can grow quite